 Visiting Florida is always a treat.
 Canadians hold this travel destination close to their hearts.
 We are some of Florida’s biggest fans and repeat travellers with good reason.
 Florida is easy to reach by plane or by car and its climate is worth celebrating.
 Many Canadians make a second home in various parts of Florida during the winter months.
 I am not one of those snowbirds but I can certainly see that appeal too.

-Eight Adventures Waiting In Indian River County and Martin County, Florida.
+Eight Adventures Waiting In Indian River County and Martin County.

-- Surfing lessons and a bit about surfing camp for kids – I will try it.
-I am sure I will not be great at this but why not?
-I have always wanted to try or even just to learn the technique involved.
+Surfing is on my list.
+I’m sure I will not be great at this but why not?
+I have always wanted to try or even just to learn the technique involved, so away we go.

 As a guest of Visit Florida, I’m sharing the many attributes of travel in the region.
 I’ve received perks and compensation.
 This is the first post in a series of posts about the area.